 According to the European recommendation:

 Sunscreens must protect against both UVA and UVB rays.
 Tests must be performed to evaluate the degree of protection of the product.
-The degree of protection should be measured using standardized and reproducible test methods and should consider photodegradation.
+The degree of protection should be measured using standardized and reproducible test methods.

-The following 3 tests must be conducted in order to be compliant with the EU recommendation 2006/646/EC:
+The following 3 parameters must be tested be compliant with the EU recommendation 2006/646/EC:

 The ideal methods for EU are: